Commissioned Work: Creating a Blog Header for KimWerker.com

 I am very happy to finally get the chance to reveal this beautiful paper cut design I was commissioned to create at the end of the summer.

 As you can clearly read in the hand cut letters within the composition, this was a custom piece created for Kim Werker.
 She was in the process of redesigning her website and wanted something unique and handmade to use as the new header.
+I also helped her with a few other visual parts of her re-design, and moved her over to InMotion Hosting to speed up her website overall.
 Kim is a writer, editor, creative thinker, and crafter and felt a paper cut piece would be the perfect thing to incorporate into the new site design.